CharsetDetector/UTF-unknown/README.md

-Detect character set for files, steams and other bytes.
+Detect character set for files, streams and other bytes.

 Detection of character sets with a simple and redesigned interface.